Reading and Poverty, So What?

 Why is this important?
 It is important because the learning crisis undermines sustainable growth and world poverty reduction.
 This learning edge crisis is a major contributor to human capital deficits in the world’s poorer countries.
 Poor education outcomes affect future positive development in these countries.
 Studies relied upon by the World Bank, such as the Human Capital Project, clearly establish that education is primary in producing progress in a country’s health, education and survival.
 These studies emphasize the importance of the percentage of a country’s children who have not achieved minimum reading proficiency or are out of school and presumed to not be able to read.

 According to the World Bank’s assessments, all children should be able to read by age 10, acknowledging as I have said in my blog articles, that the ability to read is the gateway for learning.
 When a child is unable to read, that child’s ability to learn in math, science and other basic areas may be permanently impaired.
 This leaves that child unable to achieve future life goals for a better future.

-If all students in low-income countries learned elementary reading skills, 171 million people could be lifted out of poverty.
+If students in low-income countries learned elementary reading skills, 171 million people could be lifted out of poverty.
 Ensuring that those who study reading actually learn it could result in a 12% cut in global poverty.
 See the UNESCO Global Education Monitoring Report.